 Curcumin: anti-inflammatory and anti-pain, helps with muscle soreness and exercise-induced inflammation

 Boswellia: Anti-inflammatory, pain-killing, helps to prevent cartilage breakdown.
-Also shown to help the gut lining.
+Also been shown to help the gut lining.

-Glucosamine: Helping to repair cartilage, lubricating the joints, reduce inflammation and aid motion.
-Also shown to reduce stroke and heart attack risk by up to 15%.
+Glucosamine: Helping to repair cartilage, lubricate the joints, reduce inflammation, and aid motion.
+Also been shown to reduce stroke and heart attack risk by up to 15%.

-Chondroitin: Aids lubrication and shock absorption of joints, helps cartilage to repair and grow.
+Phytodroitin (structurally identical to Chondroitin): Aids lubrication and shock absorption of joints, and helps cartilage to repair and grow.

 MSM: Can help treat joint pains and reduce joint inflammation, proven effective in treating arthritis and joint/ soft tissue injury

 In short, Performance Lab Flex can help runners by:

 - Providing herbal relief for aching and stiff joints